Spinal Epidural Abscess: A Case Study Review

 In reviewing closed malpractice claims, The Doctors Company identified missed or delayed diagnosis of Spinal Epidural Abscess as a reoccurring problem.
 This course defines the problems associated with diagnosing and treating spinal epidural abscess and identifies the most frequent type of risk and the severity of losses, as well as strategies to overcome these risks.
-The course is primarily designed for hospitalists and other physicians practicing in the hospital setting.
+The course is primarily designed for physicians and advanced practice providers practicing in the hospital setting.

 After completing this activity, learners will be able to: